Adam Duvall Player Props: Red Sox vs. Rangers

 Adam Duvall At The Plate

-- Duvall has an RBI in 10 of 27 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in two contests.
+- Duvall has driven in a run in 11 games this year (39.3%), including four games with more than one RBI (14.3%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.